 - have a rateable value of not more than £8,500 in the case of a Post Office, general store or food shop.

-- have a rateable value of not more than £12,500 in the case of a public house or petrol filling station.
+- have a rateable value of not more than £12,500 in the case of a petrol filling station.

-- be used in whole or in part, as a general store, Post Office or both, or as a public house, food shop or petrol filling station.
+- be used in whole or in part, as a general store, Post Office or both, or as a food shop or petrol filling station.

-- be either the only general store, the only Post Office, the only public house or the only petrol filling station in the rural settlement.
+- be either the only general store, the only Post Office, the only petrol filling station in the rural settlement.

 Please note: it is possible for both a general store and a Post Office in the same rural settlement to qualify for Mandatory Rural Rate Relief.

-Please note: if you do not qualify for Mandatory Relief, you may still qualify for Discretionary Relief.
-It is also possible for certain qualifying businesses to receive both Mandatory and Discretionary Rural Rate Relief, contact us for further details.
+Please note: if you do not qualify for Mandatory Relief, you may still qualify for Discretionary Relief dependent on meeting certain criteria.

 Discretionary Rural Rate Relief

-We may grant up to an additional 50% relief to any general store,food shop, Post Office, public house or petrol filling station which qualifies for the Mandatory Rural Rate Relief.
+We may grant up to 50% relief to any general store, food shop, Post Office or petrol filling station which does not qualifies for the Mandatory Rural Rate Relief.